 The lead magnet helps to attract and qualify potential clients and gives them something of value to begin the relationship.
 Now that we know they are interested in this topic, we can make additional offers which are likely to be of interest with less resistance.
 Begin with small offers (such as an eBook) and move up to larger offers (such as a webinar or a free strategy session).

-Email 3 (3 days later): A case study on the topic
+- Email 3 (3 days later): A case study on the same topic.

 With each email, you can view who opens and clicks to understand the level of engagement at each stage.
 If people drop-off at a point, change that email and see if the next result is better.
 It’s like a sales funnel, fill it up at the beginning and then optimise each stage to improve the conversion rate at the final email.
-If people still aren’t ready once they reach the end, they can be added to your regular newsletter.
+If people still aren’t ready once they reach the end, they can be added to your regular newsletter or a future re-targeting campaign.
 And it continues to repeat itself.